WinVector/data_algebra/README.md

 # Announcement

 This article introduces the [`data_algebra`](https://github.com/WinVector/data_algebra) project: a data processing tool family available in `R` and `Python`.
 These tools are designed to transform data either in-memory or on remote databases.
+For an example (with video) of using `data_algebra` to re-arrange data layout please see [here](https://github.com/WinVector/data_algebra/blob/master/Examples/cdata/ranking_pivot_example.md).

 In particular we will discuss the `Python` implementation (also called `data_algebra`) and its relation to the mature `R` implementations (`rquery` and `rqdatatable`).